 A: Workers, employers, care providers and the WCB must work together to get you back to work as soon as it is medically safe.
 Working together, the partners address your medical needs, arrange for meaningful work during recovery and provide benefits.

-You are responsible for keeping in regular contact with your case management team about your recovery, treatment and return-to-work plan.
+You are responsible for keeping in regular contact with your customer care facilitator team about your recovery, treatment and return-to-work plan.
 If you are injured at work, there are three things you must do immediately: Seek medical attention, tell your employer about your injury and report your injury to the WCB.
 You are then responsible for following the treatment program set out for you and co-operating with return-to-work plans.

-To receive your earnings loss benefits, you are required to attend medical appointments and treatments, update your employer and contact your case manager immediately when you return to work on modified duties or when you return to your pre-injury duties.
+To receive your earnings loss benefits, you are required to attend medical appointments and treatments, update your employer and contact your customer care facilitator immediately when you return to work on modified duties or when you return to your pre-injury duties.
 Learn more about earnings loss benefits.

 A: You must report your injury to the WCB using the Worker’s Initial Report of Injury (W1) form as soon as possible.
 You must do this even if you didn’t take time off work because of your injury.